iotbzh/agl-documentation/host-configuration/docs/2-download-packages.md

 ```

 ## Switching Between Repositories

-**WRITER NOTES:** I don't understand the following information.
-Looks like there is missing output.
-Plus, there is no real explanation of the output and what it means.

 The commands in the previous section showed you how to install the packages
 from a specific repository and how to verify whether or not the packages